louiskyee/FunctionCallReverseTool/Ghidra/README.md

 ## Scripts

 1. `get_function_call.sh`: This Bash script automates the process of running the Ghidra headless analyzer with the `ghidra_function_script.py` script.
 It takes the path to the Ghidra headless analyzer, the directory containing the program samples, an optional output directory, and an optional timeout value as input parameters.
-The script sets up the necessary directories, processes each file in the input directory in parallel using GNU Parallel, and handles timeouts for each file.
+The script processes each file in the input directory in parallel using GNU Parallel and handles timeouts for each file.

 2. `ghidra_function_script.py`: This Python script is designed to be run within the Ghidra headless analyzer.
 It extracts function call information, including function names, addresses, instructions, and call graph relationships, from the disassembled code of the input binary files.
 The script writes the extracted information to DOT and JSON files in the specified output directory.